3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 lost/compromised.
 In the first case, you should simply extend the validity time as described [here](https://unix.stackexchange.com/a/177310).
-Please note you should republish the key for which expiry was changed, but before you can do that your key with new expiry date have to be [signed](#sending-key-for-signing-and-revocation-cert) by Team Leader or someone from Management.
+Please note you should republish the key for which expiry was changed, but before you can do that your key with new expiry date has to be [signed](#sending-key-for-signing-and-revocation-cert) by Team Leader or someone from Management.